 Common issues with Chromedriver setup

-Missing dependencies: Chromedriver relies on certain dependencies that may not be installed on the system.
-Ensure that the necessary libraries or frameworks are installed, especially if you are running Chromedriver on a fresh system or a virtual environment.
+Missing dependencies: Chromedriver depends on dependencies which may not be available on the system.
+Ensure to install the required libraries or frameworks in case one is running Chromedriver in a completely new system or virtual environment.

-Firewall or security settings: Occasionally, Chromedriver may be blocked by firewalls or have restricted access due to security settings.
-Adjusting the firewall or security settings appropriately can resolve this issue.
+Firewall or security settings: Sometimes Chromedriver might also be blocked by firewalls or selective allowance based on security settings.
+The changes in the firewall or the security settings appropriately will resolve the issue.

 Issue | Solution |